dagbjorn/microcoffeeonkube/README.md

 Minikube is somewhat flaky on Windows, hence running microcoffee on plain Docker may be a nice alternative.
 All microcoffee projects contains a `docker-compose.yml` that starts the current microservice as well as all downstreams microservices.

-For a complete guideline of how to run microcoffee on plain Docker, see the documentation of [this GitHub project] (https://github.com/dagbjorn/microcoffee).
+For a complete guideline of how to run microcoffee on plain Docker, see the markdown of https://github.com/dagbjorn/microcoffee.

-Briefly, perform the following steps (assuming VirtualBox default IP):
+Briefly, perform the following steps (assuming VirtualBox default IP) to use plain Docker:

-1. Create a Docker VM for use with VirtualBox.
+1: Create a Docker VM for use with VirtualBox.

     docker-machine create --driver virtualbox docker-vm

-2. Start docker-machine and set Docker env.
+2: Start docker-machine and set Docker env.

     docker-machine start docker-vm
     docker-setenv docker-vm

 `docker-setenv.bat` is a home-brewed utility to set the Docker env.
-A copy is found in `microcoffeeonkube-kubernetes\utils`.
+The batch file is found in `microcoffeeonkube-kubernetes\utils`.

-3. Build the Docker images of the microservices.
+3: Build the Docker images of the microservices.

 From each microservice project:

     mvn clean package docker:build

-4. Create the MongoDB database.
+4: Create the MongoDB database.

     docker volume create --name mongodbdata

-5. Populate the database.
+5: Populate the database.

 From the database project: